 Do not touch heater or radiator hoses, or other engine parts.
 They can be very hot and can burn you.
-Do not run the engine if there is a leak; all coolant could leak out.
-That could cause an engine fire and can burn you.
-Fix any leak before driving the vehicle.
+Do not run the engine if there is a leak; all coolant could (Continued)

 Use a 50/50 mixture of clean drinkable water and DEX-COOL coolant.
 This mixture: